Studies suggest that the majority of truck accidents are caused by a small percentage of commercial vehicle drivers.

 The moments after a truck accident can be confusing.
 Victims typically are left with severe injuries.
 They may have many questions about how the crash happened and who was to blame for it, and they may have no idea about what to do next.
 Here, we address those issues and many other frequently asked questions about trucking accidents.

-To discuss the specific facts of your own case, contact Fleming Law, P.C., today.
-We have decades of experience with investigating tractor-trailer crashes in the Houston area and pursuing just compensation for victims and their families.
+To discuss the specific facts of your own case, contact the Houston truck accident lawyers at Fleming Law Personal Injury Attorney, today.
+We have decades of experience in investigating tractor-trailer crashes in the Houston area and pursuing just compensation for victims and their families.
 We can provide a timely and free consultation.

 - How are 18-wheeler truck accident cases different from car wrecks?